Friday, March 27, 2009

 I now think that Saudi's isolationist mentality and the western stereotypes of saudi do nothing to dispel these misconceptions.

-islamic dress for women.
+What i didnt expect was how saudi people have introduced concepts of status and class into aspects of the religion.
+Now what I mean with this is specific to the issue of wearing the hijab and islamic dress for women.
 I have noticed that the upper class and upper middle class do not wear hijab or they wear the scarf but not as strictly.
 They don't mind if their hair shows etc. They are also less likely to wear the niquaab.
 Also, the way a woman wears her scarf and her abaya also reflects the social status/class of that woman.